cpp-core/so/README.md

 # Stack Overflow Code

-This repo contains code related to Stack Overflow answers.
-The code related to each answer is in an independent directory named after the Question title.
+This repo contains code related to Stack Overflow Questions and Answers.
+The code related to each Question is in an independent directory named after the Question title.

 * [primes](#primes) -- Checking uniqueness of shifting sieve of eratosthenes